salvacorts/Distributed-Hash-Table/README.md

 An epidemic thread is created by EpidemicServer.
 It periodically sends a DeadNodeRequest to other servers and then sleeps for 5 seconds.
 The number of iterations is equal to the amount of alive nodes.
+It generates an ID based on the CRC32 hash of the server/port that is down, which is put into a cache and checked by EpidemicServer to avoid recursive epidemics.

 A new protocol buffer "DeadNodeRequest.proto" was created to send epidemic messages.
-It contains the server address/port of the dead node and an operation code, so it may possibly be used for other epidemic types in the future
+It contains the server address/port of the dead node and an operation code, so it may possibly be used for other epidemic types in the future.

 Another optional field "epId" (epidemic ID) was added to Message.proto to avoid recursive epidemics